AerisG222/ansible/README.md

 fedora_base role will harden ssh, so ansible will only use the ssh password for this initial step/role and will instead use the public key afterwords when connecting.

+Additionally, you may try to run a role individually against a host.
+For example, the following will run the `firewall` role against the `lvmtest` host.

+`ansible -kK -i inventory_laptop_test.yml -m include_role -a name=firewall lvmtest`

 ## References

 - https://www.ansible.com/hubfs/2018_Content/Ansible%20Best%20Practices%20Roles%20&%20Modules.pdf